Guide to power outages

 What is a power outage?

-A power outage is when the supply of electricity or gas to a household or business is interrupted for a number of reasons this is also referred to as a ‘blackout’ when it impacts an entire neighbourhood or city, rather than just one building.
-Depending on the severity of the outage, loss of power can last anywhere between a few minutes to weeks, and will usually affect specific areas or electricity grids.
+A power outage is when the supply of electricity or gas to a household or business is interrupted for a number of reasons.
+Power outages that impact entire neighbourhoods or cities are referred to as blackouts and can occur at any time.
+Depending on the severity of the power outage, loss of power can last from minutes to weeks, and will usually affect specific areas or electricity grids.

 What causes electricity outages?